Van Renesse

-Van Renesse is an old Dutch aristocratic family that stems from the town of Renesse in Zeeland.
-The current Belgian branch resides in 's Herenelderen Castle since 1540.
+The Van Renesse family is an old Dutch noble family and cadet branch of the Van Voorne Family (in Dutch) that stems from the town of Renesse in Zeeland.

 History

-The eldest ancestor of this family was Jan van Renesse who is mentioned in a charter as a minor in 1318.
-The Dutch branch ended in 1855, the Belgian noble branch van Renesse van Elderen survived until modern times.
+The eldest documented ancestor of the family is Jan, Heer (feudal baron) van Renesse (1267-1295), son of Costijn van Voorne, 1st Heer van Zierikzee.
+The Netherlands branch ended in 1855; the Belgian branch, Van Renesse van Elderen, resides in 'S-Herenelderen Castle (1540-present).

 Heraldry

 The Renesse coat of arms is depicted in the medieval Gelre Armorial (folio 84r).